The Limits of Market Segmentation

-The first discipline is IDENTIFICATION and we give it a B+ Identifying the correct target audience is crucial to success.
+The first discipline is IDENTIFICATION and we give agencies a B+.
+Identifying the correct target audience is crucial to success.
 You must find and understand the market you wish to influence.

-Marketing departments, when they are not self-serving and therefore self-deluded, do a very respectable job of segmenting the target market in order to identify those potential customers who offer the greatest opportunity for sales increases.
+Marketing departments, when they are not self-serving and therefore self-deluded, do a very respectable job of market segmentation in order to identify those potential customers who offer the greatest opportunity for increased sales.

 They can identify a particular market segment’s media habits to such a fine degree that the myriad choices of media placement and frequency seem to have the clinical precision of a surgeon’s scalpel.
 Market segmentation is not magic.

-Remember that the recommendations are not as precise as the ad placement of them and that there is no science of media placement.
+Remember that the recommendations are not as precise as the ad placement of them.
+There is no science of media placement.

 The second discipline is NOTIFICATION and we give it an A-.